+(a) Filing.

-- (a) Filing. - (1) Filing With the Clerk.
-A paper required or permitted to be filed in the court [shall] must be filed with the clerk [as provided by this Rule]. - (2) Filing: Method and Timeliness. - [(A) Filing may be accomplished by mail addressed to the clerk at the Supreme Court of Nevada, 201 South Carson Street, Suite 201, Carson City, Nevada 89701-4702.] - [(B)] (A) Nonelectronic Filing.
-A paper not filed electronically [Unless the court by order in a particular case directs otherwise, a document] is timely filed if, on or before the last day for filing, it is: - (i) delivered to the clerk in person in Carson City; - (ii) mailed to the clerk at the Supreme Court of Nevada, 201 South Carson Street, Suite 201, Carson City, Nevada 89701-4702 by first-class mail, or other class of mail that is at least as expeditious, postage prepaid; - (iii) dispatched to a third-party commercial carrier for delivery to the clerk within 3 days; - (iv) deposited in the Supreme Court drop box as provided in Rule 25(a)(3); or - (v) transmitted directly to the clerk by facsimile transmission as provided in Rule 25(a)(4)[; or].
+(1) Filing With the Clerk.
+A paper required or permitted to be filed in the court must be filed with the clerk.

+(2) Filing: Method and Timeliness.

+(A) Nonelectronic Filing.
+A paper not filed electronically is timely filed if, on or before the last day for filing, it is:

+(i) delivered to the clerk in person in Carson City;

+(ii) mailed to the clerk at the Supreme Court of Nevada, 201 South Carson Street, Suite 201, Carson City, Nevada 89701-4702 by first-class mail, or other class of mail that is at least as expeditious, postage prepaid;

+(iii) dispatched to a third-party commercial carrier for delivery to the clerk within 3 days;

+(iv) deposited in the Supreme Court drop box as provided in Rule 25(a)(3); or

+(v) transmitted directly to the clerk by facsimile transmission as provided in Rule 25(a)(4).